 MNP enhances data management to bolster efficiency within Geographic Information System.

-Fisheries and Oceans Canada (FOC) has a large portfolio of properties, including: light houses, Coast Guard bases, aids to navigation (lights, ranges), docks and wharfs and harbours.
+Department of Fisheries and Oceans Canada (DFO) has a large portfolio of properties, including: light houses, Coast Guard bases, aids to navigation (lights, ranges), docks and wharfs and harbours.
 Some of them are contaminated with pollutants.
-FOC has a contaminated site program to remediate these sites.
-To improve delivery of the contaminated site program, the agency needed to provide staff — many of them without GIS (geographic information system) experience — with a spatial view of FOC properties and sites.
+DFO has a contaminated site program to remediate these sites.
+To improve delivery of the contaminated site program, the agency needed to provide staff — many of them without GIS (geographic information system) experience — with a spatial view of DFO properties and sites.

-In addition, this spatial capability needed to be delivered over the FOC Intranet, needed to be bilingual and needed to include the ability to:
+In addition, this spatial capability needed to be delivered over the DFO Intranet, needed to be bilingual and needed to include the ability to:

-Finally, FOC has a vast amount of aerial imagery of sites going back to the 1940’s.
+Finally, DFO has a vast amount of aerial imagery of sites going back to the 1940’s.
 The agency needs the ability to use this imagery to view changes over time.
-FOC also has access to all the marine charts in Canada and needs to provide access to them in an organized way.
+DFO also has access to all the marine charts in Canada and needs to provide access to them in an organized way.

 A goal of the project was also to make use of as many external GIS web services as possible from provincial, federal and local governments, as well as private sources such as BING Imagery; Bing Address Search; ESRI Base maps; NOAA and Environment Canada Weather data.